adityax21/COVID19BSE/README.md

-# COVID19BSE

-# Problem Statement
+# Impact of COVID19 on the Indian Stock Market

+## TASK
-To collect COVID19 data (global) from Jan 01, 2020 to Dec 31, 2021 and to analyse the impact of COVID19 in India and on the Indian Stock Market considering the BSE-500 as reference
+To analyse the impact of COVID19 pandemic on the Indian Stock Mareket considering the BSE-500 Index Prices as reference

+## DATASETS USED